Sweet acorn holm oaks

 Sweet acorn holm oaks nursery

-The preservation of the sweet garlic oak varieties is another milestone in the recovery of Mallorca's cultivated biodiversity and the cultural and gastronomic heritage of our island.
-For this reason, in 2022 we launched a project to propagate sweet oaks of Mallorcan varieties in which, during the first two years, we grafted 1,800 individuals with the aim of enhancing and preserving these cultivars.
+The preservation of the varieties of sweet acorn oaks is another milestone in the recovery of Mallorca's cultivated biodiversity and the cultural and gastronomic heritage of our island.
+For this reason, in 2022 we launched a project to propagate local varieties of sweet oaks using the micrografting technique.

-The Menut forest nursery, managed by the Ministry of Agriculture, provides the oaks of one year, and the University of the Balearic Islands he gives us a space to graft and an area inside the greenhouse.
+The forest nursery CEFOR Menut, brings the oaks of a year, and Star of Levant He gives us the space to graft and an area inside the greenhouse at his Bio Nursery.

-In November, we started the campaign to graft sour oak feet with sweet oak saplings, thanks to volunteer grafters and those attending the training courses.
-The seedlings remain for 3 weeks on a hot tube shelf and if they have started favorably, they are transplanted first into trays and then into individual forest pots.
-Before the summer, the trees are taken to grow and acclimatize at the CEFOR-Menut facilities and at the end of the year they can be planted in the field.
+In November we started the campaign of grafting bitter oak roots with sweet oak seedlings, thanks to volunteer grafters and those attending the training courses.
+The seedlings remain for 3 weeks in a hot tube shelf and if they have started favorably, they are transplanted first into trays and then into individual forest pots.
+Before the summer the saplings are brought to grow and acclimatize in the CEFOR-Menut facilities and at the end of the year they can be planted in the field.

-All this is possible thanks to the selfless collaboration of volunteers who help us, both with the collection of seedlings and grafts and with subsequent maintenance.
-This project is supported by Mallorca Preservation Foundation, the University of the Balearic Islands and the Ministry of Agriculture, Fisheries and the Natural Environment.
+All this is possible thanks to the selfless collaboration of volunteers who help us, both in the transfer and collection of seedlings, as well as in carrying out the grafting and subsequent maintenance.

 Donate to the sweet oak nursery project